Sideshow Bob: Film, comics, and music

+Grammer recorded several Sideshow Bob lines for a scene ultimately cut from The Simpsons Movie.
+In the deleted scene, Bob joins an angry mob intent on killing Bart, then leaves in disappointment after learning that it is apparently targeting only Homer.
+Bob also appears in Simpsons Comics.
+Issue 186, released on January 18, 2012, contains a 21-page Sideshow Bob story "Sideshow Slob", scripted by Ian Boothby and penciled by John Delaney.
+The collection Simpsons Comics Beach Blanket Bongo contains a story in which a surgically altered Bob returns from prison in disguise.

-In addition to regular roles in the television series, Sideshow Bob has made several appearances in other Simpsons media.
-Kelsey Grammer recorded several Sideshow Bob lines for The Simpsons Movie, but the scene was cut; the deleted scene shows him amongst the angry mob, intent on killing Bart until he learns that the mob is apparently after Homer only, prompting him to leave in disappointment.
-Sideshow Bob has made regular appearances in the monthly Simpsons Comics, and several of Kelsey Grammer's singing performances have been included in The Simpsons CD compilations.
-His performance of the H.M.S.
-Pinafore in "Cape Feare" was later included on the album Go Simpsonic with The Simpsons, and the song "The Very Reason That I Live" from "The Great Louse Detective" was included on The Simpsons: Testify.
-A previously unaired song, "Hullaba Lula", originally written for "Day of the Jackanapes", was also included on that compilation.
-The producers modeled the song after "Zip-a-Dee-Doo-Dah", but were forced to remove the song from the episode when they were unable to obtain the rights to it.
+Several of Grammer's singing performances have been included in The Simpsons CD compilations.
+His performance of H.M.S.
+Pinafore in "Cape Feare" later appeared on the album Go Simpsonic with The Simpsons as part of the track "Cape Feare (Medley)", and the song "The Very Reason That I Live" from "The Great Louse Detective" appeared on The Simpsons: Testify.
+A previously unaired song, "Hullaba Lula", performed by Grammer, also appeared on The Simpsons: Testify.
+In commentary for "Day of the Jackanapes", Jean also recalled that an unnamed "Zip-a-Dee-Doo-Dah" parody had been written for the episode and cut after the producers could not clear the song.